You Will Need

 Put something stiff on top of the page block (a thick piece of scrap chipboard, colored yellow, is shown in the photo) and press it down hard with your free hand while drilling.
 This pressure will keep the paper from bunching up around the drill bit, which makes the pages bulge out in both directions.

 Step 20: Set up your scroll saw.

-Thread the blade through the hole and load it into the saw.
+Thread the blade through the pilot hole and load it into the saw.
 (See the Supplies page for tips on scroll saw blades and where to get good ones.)
 Adjust the saw's hold-down clamp to apply a bit of pressure: you want to keep the page block from jumping up and down during sawing, but you also want to be able to move it around easily.

 Tip: Use new, sharp blades for large and tough books.
 Use older, duller blades on easy books to keep your work slow and controlled.